ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 and logs.

-For a client to fully participate in STH Pollination, and have this mechanism detect attacks against it, the client must have a mechanism to safely perform Proof Fetching in a privacy preserving manner.
+For a client to fully participate in STH Pollination, and have this mechanism detect attacks against it, the client must have a way to safely perform Proof Fetching in a privacy preserving manner.
 The client may pollinate STHs it receives without performing Proof Fetching, but we do not consider this option in this section.